 Relationship Advice for a Connected World

-Richard Borofsky and Antra Kalnins Borofsky, master teachers in the art of intimacy, offer key relationship advice: put your phones down and reconnect with each other.
-Try one of their recommended practices today.
+Multitasking doesn't work, especially in our relationships.
+Richard Borofsky and Antra Kalnins Borofsky, master teachers in the art of intimacy, share this key relationship advice: put your phones down and reconnect with each other using one of these practices today.

 The explosion of technology has really made time speed up.
 Everybody is practicing multitasking and trying to keep a number of balls in the air.
 This has taken a real toll on the intimacy of couples, and so couples have to consciously learn and practice how to stop, slow down, and give each other undivided attention.